Configure Security Cloud Control for cross-domain-trust step 1: Configure realms and directories

 Before you begin

-You must configure Microsoft Active Directory servers in a cross-domain trust relationship; see Realms and Trusted Domains for more information.
+You must configure Microsoft Active Directory servers in a cross-domain trust relationship; see Realms and trusted domains for more information.

 If you authenticate users with LDAP, you cannot use this procedure.